What’s happened with gun laws after other mass shootings?

 “The moment to stop Uvalde was right after Sandy Hook.
 After Santa Fe High.
 After El Paso,” tweeted Beto O’Rourke, who paused a presidential campaign back in 2019 when a shooter opened fire in a Walmart in his hometown.

 Each time a mass shooting happens, similar calls ring out.
-Here’s a look at what has happened after shootings that garnered nationwide attention.
+Here’s a look at what has happened after shootings that garnered nationwide attention, from KTLA sister station KXAN.

 After Sandy Hook